Hello there!

 Advocacy and Outreach

-I am also a part of MIT Astrogazers, a group of MIT astrophysics graduate students, who take out telescopes on clear nights to the public and invites them to marvel at bright celestial targets like the Moon, Saturn, and Jupiter (when they are up!)
+I was also a part of MIT Astrogazers, a group of MIT astrophysics graduate students, who take out telescopes on clear nights to the public and invites them to marvel at bright celestial targets like the Moon, Saturn, and Jupiter (when they are up!)

 Personal History